AltSysrq/fourleaf/README.md

 Integers are encoded as with [protobufs](https://developers.google.com/protocol-buffers/docs/encoding).
 Note that whether zig-zag encoding is used is up to the schema (i.e., signed integers use it, unsigned don't).
+It is legal for integers to be in a denormalised format; for example, the sequence `81 00` can be used to encode the integer 1.

 ### blobs